 - 2 sprigs cilantro

-- 2 Tbsp pineapple juice (substitute orange if you like)
+- 1 Tbsp pineapple juice, substitute orange if you like

-- 1 cup black (Forbidden) rice, or red or white rice
+- 1 cup black rice, or sushi rice

-- about 1/2 sheet of dried seaweed, cut in thin shreds.
+- 1/2 sheet dried seaweed, cut in thin shreds.

-- 1/4 of a small red onion, very thinly sliced
+- 1/4 small red onion, very thinly sliced

 - 1 cup finely shredded red cabbage